square-computersetup/square-computersetup.github.io/_pages/mac-chrome.md

 Click on [Yes I'm in](#yes){: .btn .btn--inverse .btn--small} to confirm a sync with Square's Google services.

 <a name="yes"></a>
 Within a minute, you will see some mandatory Chrome extensions installed in the puzzle icon in the top-right corner of Google Chrome.
+If they dont appear within a minute or so, type __chrome://restart__ into the address bar and press return.

-{% include figure url="/assets/images/chrome-extensions.png" image_path="/assets/images/chrome-extensions.png" caption="(if no Square logo appears within two minutes, enter __chrome://restart__ in the address bar, press enter, and wait a few more minutes)" %}
+{% include figure url="/assets/images/chrome-extensions.png" image_path="/assets/images/chrome-extensions.png" %}

 Once you see the Square logo, your Chrome web browser is properly configured and ready for use.